openhab/openhab-addons/bundles/org.openhab.binding.webthing/README.md

 ![discovery picture](docs/discovery.png)

-Here, the WebThings provided by the *Internet Monitor Service*: the *Internet Connectivity* WebThing as well as the *Internet Speed Monitor* WebThing have been discovered.
+Here, the WebThings provided by the *Internet Monitor Service*: the *Internet Connectivity* WebThing as well as the *Internet Speed Monitor* WebThing has been discovered.
 To add a WebThing as an openHAB Thing click the 'Add as Thing' button.

 ![discovery picture](docs/speedmonitor.png)